Cable 243: Infighting

 The decision to authorize the cable prompted significant infighting in the Kennedy administration, which began on a Monday morning meeting at the White House on August 26.
-Kennedy was met with angry comments by Rusk, McNamara, McCone, and Chairman of the Joint Chiefs of Staff General Maxwell Taylor, all of whom denied authorizing the cable.
+Kennedy was met with angry comments by US Secretary of State Dean Rusk, McNamara, McCone, and Chairman of the Joint Chiefs of Staff General Maxwell Taylor, all of whom denied authorizing the cable.
 Kennedy was reported to have said, "My God!
-My government's coming apart."
+My government's coming apart".

 Taylor felt insulted by the final line of the cable, which asserted that only the "minimum essential people" had seen its contents.
-During an acrimonious exchange at a midday meeting, he condemned the cable as an "egregious end run" by an anti-Diem faction.
+During an acrimonious exchange at a midday meeting, he condemned the cable as an "egregious end run" by an anti-Diệm faction.
 Hilsman rebutted Taylor by asserting that Kennedy and representatives of departments and agencies had approved the message.
 Years afterward, Taylor declared:

-Taylor claimed that the message was reflective of Forrestal and Hilsman's "well-known compulsion" to remove Diem and accused them of pulling "a fast one."
+Taylor claimed that the message was reflective of Forrestal and Hilsman's "well-known compulsion" to remove Diem and accused them of pulling "a fast one".

 Kennedy could no longer stand the arguing among his officials and shouted, "This shit has got to stop!"
 Kennedy was angry at Forrestal and Harriman, Forrestal for what Kennedy deemed to be incompetence and Harriman for indiscretion.
 When Kennedy angrily criticised Forrestal for proceeding without gaining the explicit approval of McCone, Forrestal offered to resign.
 Kennedy acerbically replied, "You're not worth firing.
-You owe me something, so you stick around."
+You owe me something, so you stick around".

 In the end, despite the bitter disagreement, the cable was not retracted.
 Ball refused to back down and maintained that "the evil influence of the Nhus" overrode all other factors.
-Ball later described Diem as "an offense to America" and said that his government should not tolerate "such brutality and crass disregard of world sensitivities."
+Ball later described Diệm as "an offense to America" and said that his government should not tolerate "such brutality and crass disregard of world sensitivities".
 However, he also admitted that he did not know much about the leading figures in South Vietnam.

 McCone did not advocate a reversal of policy despite disagreeing with the process in which the telegram left Washington.
 Taylor also agreed to stand by the original decision despite his disagreement.
-He said, "You can't change American policy in twenty-four hours and expect anyone to ever believe you again."
+He said, "You can't change American policy in twenty-four hours and expect anyone to ever believe you again".
 Kennedy walked around the meeting table and asked each of his advisers whether they wanted to change course.
 None of them were willing to tell him to retract his telegram.

-Colby recalled, "It is difficult indeed to tell a President to his face that something he has approved is wrong and to do so without anything positive to offer in its place."
+Colby recalled, "It is difficult indeed to tell a President to his face that something he has approved is wrong and to do so without anything positive to offer in its place".

 As a result, Kennedy chose not to revoke Cable 243, thereby enabling Lodge to proceed in encouraging a coup.
-The historian Howard Jones called that "a momentous decision."
+The historian Howard Jones called that "a momentous decision".